Ziad-Shalaby/Spotify-Recommendation/README.md

 - **Song Recommendation:** Suggests songs based on user inputs and preferences.
 - **Similarity Analysis:** Uses a precomputed similarity file for efficient recommendations.
 - **Web Scraping:** Collects song data, including metadata and audio features, from Spotify or similar platforms.
+- **Dataset Integration:** Incorporates a pre-prepared dataset to complement the scraped data.
 - **Deployment Ready:** Includes deployment scripts for running the project in a local or online environment.

 ## Data Collection

-The data used for this project is collected through a web scraping script:
+The data used for this project comes from two main sources:

 1. **Web Scraping:**
    - A Python script (`scraper.py`) is used to scrape song data from online sources.
    - The script gathers song titles, artist names, genres, and audio features (e.g., tempo, energy, danceability).

+2. **Prepared Dataset:**
+   - In addition to scraped data, a pre-prepared dataset is used to ensure the recommendation system has comprehensive and high-quality data.
+   - This dataset provides a rich set of audio features and metadata that are preprocessed and ready for use.

-2. **Data Storage:**
+3. **Data Storage:**
-   - The scraped data is stored in a structured CSV file (`songs_data.csv`) for further processing.
+   - Both the scraped data and the prepared dataset are combined and stored in a structured CSV file (`songs_data.csv`) for further processing.

-3. **Preprocessing:**
+4. **Preprocessing:**
-   - The data is cleaned and processed to ensure consistency.
+   - The combined data is cleaned and processed to ensure consistency.
    - A similarity matrix is computed based on audio features, and the result is saved as `similarity.pkl` for use in the recommendation system.

 ## Prerequisites